rails-girls-summer-of-code/summer-of-code/students/application.md

 * who can spend 3 months (July to September 2017) working **full-time** on their Open Source project of choice.

 * who are proficient (spoken and written) in English.
-You will be communicating with several people from different countries, and English is our main language of communication.
+You will be communicating with several people from different countries, writing daily logs and blog posts, and English is our main language of communication.

 * who have never participated in our program as a sponsored team before.